Teaching A Horse to Jump with Compassion and Confidence

 Let your horse know that jumping is the only option it has when he finds the obstacle in front of him.
 The horse nevertheless can stop or pause when it finds an envelope ahead.
 You can do it by repeatedly telling it in your language like “jump”.

-The horse must know jumping is obvious for him and out of inspiration or habit, the horse will keep jumping every time it confronts the barrier.
+The horse must know jumping is obvious to him and out of inspiration or habit, the horse will keep jumping every time it confronts the barrier.

 Start with one envelope at a time at the beginning of the training process.
 It will let you know the ability and the stamina of the horse.